Adversarial Rewards in Universal Learning for Contextual Bandits

 Finally, we also give results in a setting where we assume that rewards are unbounded.
 We answer the same questions: what are the learnable processes for which universal learning is possible, and can we obtain optimistically universal learning rules?
 We use a subscript $\Ccal^{unbounded}$ to specify that we consider the case of unbounded rewards.
 We show that in that case, results are identical to the case of stationary contextual bandits.

 \begin{proposition} Let $\Xcal$ be a separable metrizable Borel space.
 For all reward models, \begin{itemize} \item if $\Acal$ is uncountable, $\Ccal^{unbounded}=\Ccal_3$ for all reward models.
-Further, there is an optimistically universal learning rule, \item if $\Acal$ is uncountable, universal learning for unbounded rewards is never achievable. \end{itemize} \end{proposition}

-Last, we extend our results to the case where we have additional regularity assumptions on rewards.
-We suppose that they are uniformly-continuous, generalizing a notion introduced in \cite{blanchard:22e}.
+Further, there is an optimistically universal learning rule, \item if $\Acal$ is uncountable, universal learning for unbounded rewards is never achievable. \end{itemize} \end{proposition} Last, we extend our results to rewards with additional regularity assumptions.
+For a given metric $d$ on $\Acal$, we suppose that they are uniformly-continuous, generalizing a notion introduced in \cite{blanchard:22e}.